iobroker-community-adapters/ioBroker.smappee/README.md

 ### Control plugs

-Smappee allows you to remotly control smart plugs.
+Smappee allows you to remotly control smart plugs / smart switches.
 Either smappee-ones or other 433Mhz RF-plugs/swiches (i.e. Intertechno IT-1500).
 Pair the switches with your smappee - app and restart the ioBroker smappee-adapter.
 You will get the names and states of your plugs and by setting 'switchON' 'true', you turn the switch on, when you set it 'false', you turn it off.

 ## Changelog

+### 0.1.2

+- Controls smart plugs and smart switches, gets 5-min power consuption for switch sensors (smart switches).
+[For testing only]

 ### 0.1.1